nielsmaerten/gluco-check/CONTRIBUTING.md

 Google Actions->User: "'103 and stable as of a minute ago'"
 ```

 When the `core` package receives a `Conversation`, it is first routed to the `ConversationDecoder`.
 The `ConversationDecoder` inspects the request to find out what exactly the user asked for.
-The user can ask for 1 or more `DiabetesPointers`.
+A user can ask for 1 or more `DiabetesPointers`.
 Blood sugar, Insulin on board and Sensor Age are all examples of `DiabetesPointers`.
 From the `DiabetesPointers`, the `ConversationDecoder` builds a `DiabetesQuery` and forwards it to `DiabetesQueryResolver`:

 ```sequence
 Core->ConversationDecoder: Conversation